danielsaidi/website_danielsaidi/_posts/2009/2009-08-19-using-themes-in-asp-net-mvc.md

 ---
 title: "Using themes in ASP.NET MVC"
 date:  2009-08-19 05:38:00 +0100
 tags:  .net web css
 ---

-I have finally got around to create my first web site with ASP.NET MVC 1.0.
-After looking through the nice started example, I noticed that .css files were manually included in the master page.
+I have finally gotten around to create my first web site with ASP.NET MVC.
+After looking through the nice start examples, I noticed that .css files were manually included in the master page.

 Since I prefer to use ASP.NET themes, I decided to adjust the application a bit.